Proofreading software (a.k.a. ‘grammar checkers’) has become much more in demand and finding the best one, even more so.

 - Over 55 language translations available

-Verdict: another older proofreading software application that hasn’t kept up on look, feel and interface.
-It’s AI is decent enough but the whole thing just feels a little out of date: from the website to the speed of correction.
-Then, there’s the cheap price which is fitting but still doesn’t make it a contender for best proofreading software.
+Verdict: another older grammar check application that hasn’t kept up on look, feel and interface.
+Its AI is decent enough but the whole thing just feels a little out of date: from the website to the speed of correction.
+Then, there’s the cheap price which is fitting but still doesn’t make it a contender for the best proofreading software.

 LanguageTool is compatible with Chrome & Firefox as a browser extension, or as an add-on for Microsoft Word, Google Docs, and LibreOffice.
 There is a full desktop version on Windows or macOS for offline use.